theislab/hadge/docs/usage.md

 ```

 :::info
 A FASTA file is only required if `--genetic_tools` includes souporcell.
 If a FASTA file is unavailable, you can specify the organism using `--genome`, and the pipeline will download the full reference genome automatically.
 However, to avoid long download times and high bandwidth usage, we recommend providing your own local reference genome with `--fasta`.
 :::

 ### The hashing mode

-Cell hashing is a sample processing technique that requires processing individual samples to “tag” the membrane of the cell or the nuclei with unique oligonucleotide barcodes.
-The cells are then washed or the reaction is quenched, and the samples can be safely mixed and processed following the standard library preparation procedure.
-Two libraries are generated after this process, one for the scRNA and one for the hashing oligos (HTO), which are independently sequenced to produce each a single cell count matrix, one for the RNA library and one for the HTO library.
-The hashtag counts are then bioinformatically processed to deconvolve the cell’s source sample.
+Cell hashing tags cells with unique oligo barcodes so samples can be pooled.
+Separate scRNA and HTO libraries are sequenced, producing count matrices used to determine each cell’s sample of origin.

 ```csv title="samplesheet.csv"
 sample,rna_matrix,hto_matrix